JumaOchi/JumaOchi/README.md

 ---

-> *“I make data dance and code compile (on the third try)—seeking a company that values growth over perfection. lol!”*
+> *“I make data dance and code compile (on the third try)—seeking a team that values clean code, curiosity, and humor.”*